How the Debt Ceiling Could Impact Markets

 Recent Changes to the Debt Ceiling

-What Will Happen to the Debt Ceiling?
+What Is the Status of the Debt Ceiling?

 • Congress could vote to raise the debt limit, as it has done since the debt ceiling was first created in 1917 (see more on the history of the debt ceiling below).

-• Both parties could negotiate a way forward, by agreeing to cut spending while also raising the debt ceiling.
+• Both political parties could negotiate a way forward, by agreeing to cut spending while also raising the debt ceiling.

 • The president could use his executive powers to bypass the debt ceiling.